Clal Biotechnology Industries

 Venture Round in 2013

-CureTech Ltd. is a biotechnology company based in Yavne, Israel, specializing in the development of immune modulating products for cancer treatment and control.
-Founded in 2001, the company focuses on creating novel antibodies and peptide-based therapeutics designed to enhance the immune response against cancer.
-One of its key products is pidilizumab, a humanized monoclonal antibody that has demonstrated effectiveness in eliciting an anti-cancer immune response across various types of tumors, including pediatric brain cancer.
-CureTech aims to address tumor growth and metastasis through its innovative therapeutic approaches.
+CureTech Ltd. is a biotechnology company based in Yavne, Israel, specializing in the development of immune modulating products aimed at treating and controlling cancer.
+Founded in 2001, the company focuses on creating antibodies and peptide-therapeutics designed to enhance the immune response against various tumors.
+One of its notable products is pidilizumab (CT-011), a humanized monoclonal antibody that demonstrates effective anti-cancer activity across a range of mouse and human tumors.
+CureTech's innovative approach seeks to combat tumor growth and metastasis by leveraging the body's immune system to target and eliminate cancer cells.

 MediWound